 The museums in Greenwich offer outstanding services for visitors with children and it is for this reason we visit regularly.

 On the top floor of the museum is a huge map of the world where kids can run around to their heart’s content.
-Parents can watch on from the cafe on the side.
-The museum is well serviced with a big buggy park and many interesting activities scheduled weekly and during school holidays.
-The children’s galleries open 10am to 5pm weekends, holidays & Tuesdays and 2pm to 5pm on other weekdays.
+Parents can watch on from the cafe on the side and the coffee isn’t bad at all.

-We also enjoy visiting the Old Royal Naval College visitor centre for interactive displays suitable for children including dress ups and building blocks for budding architects.
+We also enjoy visiting the Old Royal Naval College visitor center for interactive displays suitable for children including dress-ups and building blocks for budding architects.

 There is nothing more English than a creaky old pub and you find several beauties in Greenwich.
-My favourites are on the far side of the park overlooking the Thames.
+My favorites are on the far side of Greenwich Park overlooking the Thames.

 The Cutty Sark – Wonderful views of the river Thames with a distinctly ship like interior